Lola Flash: Early life and education

 Flash was born and raised in Montclair, New Jersey by two school teachers.
 They are of African American and Native American backgrounds and is the fourth generation, on their mother's side, to grow up in Montclair.
 Her great-grandfather, Charles H. Bullock, as well as her great-grandmother, taught at the Jefferson School African American Heritage Center.
 Bullock also founded the first Black YMCA in Montclair, as well as others in Brooklyn, Virginia, and Kentucky.
 Their given name, Lola, is in honor of her paternal great-grandmother.

-Flash began taking pictures as a young child, eventually doing student portraits for the high-school yearbook, as well as creating other pictures.
+Flash began creating photographs as a young child, eventually doing student portraits for the high-school yearbook, as well as creating other pictures.
 They also had a darkroom, in high school and that experience gave Flash the idea of furthering photography, as more than just a hobby.

 Flash graduated from Montclair High School.
 After graduating, they went to college to study science and photography hoping to be a science photographer, but decided to transfer schools to focus on art.
 In 1981, they received a B.A. from Maryland Institute College of Art, where they studied with Leslie King-Hammond.
 Flash later received an M.A. with Distinction from London College of Printing.